stat545ubc-2023/mda-iman-mir/output/README.md

-This output folder contains the exported_file.csv and exported_fild.rsd from Mini Data Analysis Deliverable 2
+This output folder contains the exported_file.csv and exported_fild.rds from Mini Data Analysis Deliverable 2